Information on Hansen's Disease

 Treatment of Hansen's disease

-Hansen's disease is cured by spontaneous recovery in some cases, but in the days when there was no cure, the disease could not be treated medically.
-In 1941, a drug called Promin effective for Mycobacterium leprae was introduced in the U.S., and Hansen's disease became a disease that could be cured.
-Since then, there has been progress in improving the drugs, and multidrug therapy has been established in which two to three different medications are taken for one to two years.
-Medications are distributed free of charge by WHO.
-Once the patient starts the multidrug therapy, Mycobacterium leprae loses its infectivity within a few days.
+Although Hansen's Disease may heal naturally in some cases, in the days before there was a cure, even if treatment and care seemed to improve the condition, it would eventually recur and could not be medically cured.
+In 1941, a drug called Promin, which was effective against Mycobacterium leprae, was introduced in the United States, and Hansen's Disease became a treatable disease.
+Since then, improvements have been made to the drug, and today a treatment method called Multidrug therapy, in which three types of drugs are taken for six months to several years, has been established.
+The drugs are distributed free of charge by the WHO.
+Once the use of Multidrug therapy drugs begins, Mycobacterium leprae loses its infectiousness within a few days.

-In this way, Hansen's disease can be cured by treatment with only medicines.
-Hansen's disease is a common disease that does not require hospitalization and can be treated while the afflicted person continues going to work or school.
+In this way, Hansen's Disease can be cured with just drug treatment.
+It is a normal disease that does not require hospitalization and can be treated while continuing to work or go to school.

 WHO distribution remedy